JeremiahGelb/LDPCpp/README.md

 # LDPCpp
-MOST RECENT FULLY FUNCTIONAL COMMMIT:

-"Move more functionality to ldpc.cpp" - look at RunMe.cpp for example use
+look at RunMe.cpp for example use

 This is a little project I did for fun after taking a class on error control coding.